-NAME is fortunate to have among its members, many of the top scholars and educators in the field of multicultural education.
-Permission has been specifically granted to NAME by these authors to have their photographs and biographies listed here.
+NAME is fortunate to have among its members many of the top scholars and educators in the field of multicultural education.
+Permission has been specifically granted to NAME by these authors to have their biographies listed here.

 |Philip C. Chinn is a Professor Emeritus in the Division of Special Education, California State University, Los Angeles.
 He served as the Special Assistant to the Executive Director for Minority Concerns (now Diversity Affairs) at the Council for Exceptional Children from 1978-1984.
 He also served as the Director of the California State University, Los Angeles Center for Multicultural Education until his retirement.He is the co-author, with Donna M. Gollnick, of Multicultural Education in a Pluralistic Society, Merrill Publishing Company, (Seventh Edition, In Press).
 He has also co-authored two texts in special education, and numerous textbook chapters.
 Until his recent retirement, he served on the NCATE Board of Examiners, served as vice-president of NAME, and as a Commissioner on the California State Advisory Commission on Special Education.He served as co-editor of Multicultural Perspectives, the journal of NAME 1997-2001.
 He is a recipient of the National Association for Bilingual Education President’s Award, and the American Association for Colleges of Teacher Education’s Advocate for Justice Award.
 In 2002, NAME honored him by naming their Multicultural Book Award in his name.|